Chapter 3: Prophets, kings and priests

 In exceptional cases, individuals in the Old Testament combined more than one office.
 For example, while Ezekiel and Zechariah are both known to us as prophets, they were also priests.
 It might be argued that Moses was king and priest as well as prophet.
 After all, he led the children of Israel and when God was angry with them over worshipping the Golden Calf, he interceded on their behalf, as a priest.
 The same might be said of King David.
 As we will see, he wrote half the Psalms, some of which are prophetic.
 As for being a priest, he did make a sacrifice and lead the worship when the Ark of the Covenant came to the city (2Samuel 6 12-15).
 But the one who truly combined all three offices was Jesus and it is He who we will consider now, as we conclude this chapter.

-As a prophet, Jesus called the world to turn from sin and return to the Father and was put to death for it.
+As a prophet, Jesus called the world to turn from sin and return to the Father and was put to death for doing so.
 Crowds identified him as “Jesus the prophet” (Matthew 21:11).
 He spoke of himself as a prophet: “No prophet is accepted in his own native place” (Luke 4:24).
 A few days before His death, He foretold his death and resurrection (Matthew 16:21–28).
 Peter cited Moses when he preached Christ: “For Moses truly said unto the fathers, A prophet shall the Lord your God raise up unto you of your brethren, like unto me; him shall ye hear in all things whatsoever he shall say unto you.
 And it shall come to pass, that every soul, which will not hear that prophet, shall be destroyed from among the people.
 Yea, and all the prophets from Samuel and those that follow after, as many as have spoken, have likewise foretold of these days” Acts 3:22-24.

 Given that a priest is a mediator between God and human beings, who offers a sacrifice to God on behalf of all, notably on the Day of Atonement, the Jewish high priest went into the Holy of Holies, for his sins and the sins of the people, that was what Jesus did, although not for His sins, since he was sinless.
 The writer of the Letter to the Hebrews compared Jesus to Melchizedek, a greater high priest.
 Because he is both divine and human, Jesus is the perfect mediator.
 He is not only the perfect priest, holy and sinless, but the perfect sacrifice.
 The sacrifice of Jesus need never be made again.
 Jesus “entered once for all into the sanctuary, not with the blood of goats and calves but with his own blood, thus obtaining eternal redemption” (Hebrews 9:12).
 Jesus continues his role as priest.
 “He is always able to save those who approach God through him, since he lives forever to make intercession for them” (Hebrews 7:25).

 Jesus is spoken of as a king in the Gospels.
 Gabriel announced to Mary that the Lord God would give her son the throne of David his father, and he would rule over the house of Jacob forever.
-Magi looked for a newborn king of the Jews.
+Magi looked for a new born king of the Jews.
 When Jesus last entered Jerusalem, crowds hailed him as a king.
 He was arrested for making himself king, and the soldiers mocked him as one.
 When Pilate asked if he were king of the Jews, Jesus replied, “You say so” and he clarified, “My kingdom does not belong to this world” (John 18:36).
-The charge written against Jesus was “Jesus the Nazarene, the King of the Jews” Jesus announced the kingdom of God.
+The charge written against Jesus was “Jesus the Nazarene, the King of the Jews”.
+Jesus announced the kingdom of God.
 His mission was to have God reign in the hearts of all and to have peace and justice in the world.
 Jesus exercised his royal office by serving.
 He is foretold as king “in thy majesty ride prosperously because of truth and meekness and righteousness” Psalm 45:3.
-His return is keenly anticipated “King of Kings, and Lord of Lords” Revelation 19:16.
+His return is keenly anticipated “King of kings, and Lord of lords” Revelation 19:16.